Skip to content

 Plain .md foldersOpen folder as workspaceNo

-Roam ResearchPreferences > Import (JSON)Yes (automatic)
+Roam ResearchPreferences > Import (JSON)Yes (automatic — blocks, tasks, daily notes, tags)

 “Source path does not exist” — Double-check that you selected the correct folder.
 For Logseq, the folder should contain a logseq/config.edn file.
+For Obsidian, it should contain an .obsidian/ directory.

 “No markdown files found” — Make sure you selected the graph root folder, not a subfolder like pages/ or journals/.